-Over-hydration (“hyponatremia”, also sometimes called “water intoxication”) is not something you hear or read about very often.
+Over-hydration (“hyponatremia”, also sometimes called “water intoxication” or “water poisoning”) is not something you hear or read about very often.
 However, it can be just as fatal as dehydration.

 Usually, what we read about during the hot summer months is heat stroke.
 This can lead to the assumption the way to combat both is drink more water.
 What can happen instead, is the person drinks an excess of water.